nuejs/nue/packages/nuejs.org/docs/settings.md

 Name of the application directory a page belongs to.
 For example, the root level `index.md` could set this to "home" and grab the layout, data, scripts, styles and components from that directory.
 This would keep the root level clean from front-page specific assets.

-### author
-The author meta tag.

-### class
-CSS class name for the body element.

 ### content_collection
 This is a directory name for a [content collection](content-collections.html).

 ### collection_name
 The name of the content collection variable.
 By default, this is the name of the directory i.e. the value of the `content_collection` option.

-### date
-The publication date of the article.
-The content collections are sorted by this property.
-The most recent one is listed as the first article.

-### description
-The value for the description meta tag.

 ### include
 A list of assets to be included from a [library directory](project-structure.html#libraries).
 These values are concatenated to the possible area-specific includes.